 Diploma Supplement internationally and in Norway

 In 1998, a common DS-template was developed under the auspices of the European Commission, the Council of Europe and UNESCO/CEPES.
 The Lisbon Convention is UNESCO and the Council of Europe’s convention on recognition of qualifications regarding higher education.
-One article of the Lisbon Convention is dedicated to the Diploma Supplement, Article IX.3.
+Article IX.3 of the Lisbon Convention is dedicated to the Diploma Supplement.